 The story can seem complicated at first, but once you get a grasp on the story, it's well worth it.

-The art in this manga is a different style than the designs from Sidu and Wannyanpuu-, it really isn't as nice as Sidu's designs, but they're not bad.
+this manga is a different style than the designs from Sidu and Wannyanpuu-, it really isn't as nice as Sidu's designs, but they're not bad.
 Mahiro Satou's art grew on me and I do like it, it's just not one of the best parts of this manga.

 I really love the characters is Kagerou Daze.
 Our protagonist, Shintaro Kisaragi, is a hikkiNEET who ends up getting mixed up with the Mekakushi Dan, which I had said earlier have odd eye powers.
 Shintaro is an amazing character, he can be really funny, but his past is sad and he represses it.